ColleagueRiley/X11-Drag-n-Drop/README.md

 printf("File dropped: %s\n", data);
 ```

 This is the raw string data for the drop.
 If there are multiple drops, it will include multiple files separated by a '\n'.
-If you'd prefer to have an array of strings, you'd have to parse the data into an array.
+If you'd prefer an array of strings, you'd have to parse the data into an array.

 The data should also be freed once you're done using it.

-If you want to use it after the event is done you should allocate a separate buffer and copy the data over.
+If you want to use the data after the event has been processed, you should allocate a separate buffer and copy the data over.

 ```c
 if (data)
     XFree(data);
 ```

-the drop has ended and XDnD versions 2 and older require the target explictially tell the source when the drop has ended.
+the drop has ended and XDnD versions 2 and older require the target to explictially tell the source when the drop has ended.
 This can be done by sending out a `ClientMessage` event with the `XdndFinished` message type.

 ```c